 When your body can't get rid of waste in the normal way, you may need an ostomy.
 This can happen because of a disease or a medical procedure.
 An ostomy is an opening that is created surgically somewhere on the body to help get rid of stool or urine.
 The waste is collected in a removable bag, called a pouch.
 The pouch is on the outside of the body and can be emptied as needed.

-Ostomies often get confused with stomas, but they are different medical terms.
+Ostomies often get confused with stomas.
+But they are different medical terms.
 Ostomy means the opening itself.
-Stoma refers to the end of the ureter or bowel that often has to extend slightly through the ostomy in order for urine or feces to leave the body.
+Stoma refers to the end of the ureter or bowel that often has to stick out slightly through the ostomy in order for urine or feces to leave the body.

 Ostomies come in many different types.
-The most common is a colostomy, when part of the colon or rectum needs to be removed.
-In this procedure, an opening is made in the abdominal wall.
+The most common is a colostomy.
+This is when part of the colon or rectum needs to be removed.
+In this procedure, an opening is made in the belly (abdominal) wall.
 A remaining part of bowel is connected to it for the stool.
-Colostomies can be temporary or permanent.
+Colostomies can be short-term (temporary) or lifelong (permanent).
 They have subtypes, depending on where the colostomy is made.
 These include sigmoid or descending, transverse, loop, and ascending.
 An ileostomy is a similar type of procedure done on the ileum.
 The ileum is part of the small intestine.

 All ostomies include a pouch and a wafer that helps protect the skin from irritation.